saiponethaaung/saiponethaaung/README.md

 ### Hi there 👋

 My name is Sai Pone Tha Aung.
-My nickname is Apple (Editable apple.
+My nickname is Apple (Eatable apple.
 Not Steve Apple).

 I am a Fullstack Engineer with over seven years of experience and actively seeking an opportunity to relocate to Canada.
 My main languages are PHP and Node.js.
 But I am trying to change it to GO because of its attractive feature and functions that I cannot get from PHP and Node.js.
 Mainly the concurrency and a strict typing system.